REST Methods

 structure which provides a convenient method to respond to

-the HTTP request with a variety of handy magic methods.
+the HTTP request with a variety of handy magical methods.

 Restify Response Quickstart

-To learn about Restify's handy response, let's look at a complete example of responding a request and returning the data back to the client.
+To learn about Restify's helpful response, let's take a look at a complete example of responding to a request and returning the data back to the client.

 Defining The Route